karthi-cloud-dev/wp/README.md

 service httpd restart
 ```
 >[!important]
 >The mount command mentioned in the 1st block of code is unique and shall change for different account which needs to be updated.
-Commands are here -  [[Hosting-Wordpress-AWS/README|README|#Mounting EFS]
+Commands are here -  [[Hosting-Wordpress-AWS/README#^MountingtheEFS|Mount]] ]

 ![image](https://github.com/karthi770/Hosting-Wordpress-AWS/assets/102706119/2eed6381-a18b-414a-8e35-f32a236e6aae)